Cherylinn’s Stage 4 MCL Non-Hodgkin’s Lymphoma Story

 Sometimes I think maybe it was like a guardian angel.

 I think when you talk to people that are diabetics, it becomes part of their lives.
 Then it’s just your attitude.
 If you think, “Oh my God, I have to do this again,” then you’ve already put yourself in that position where you’re dreading it.

 I don’t.
 It’s like, “Okay, I got to do this.”
 It’s like getting up to go to work every day.
 I got to get up.
-Okay, three hours I’m going to have to be plugged into this machine.
+Okay, 3 hours I’m going to have to be plugged into this machine.
 I can look at the TV.
 I can read my Kindle.
-There’s options.
+There are options.
 I can relax.

 Relapse in 2022